flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 Finally, we combine everything into an `InverseDesignMulti` object.

-In an analogy to the `InverseDesign` from the previous section, this object will generate a set of `JaxSimulationData` objects under the hood and use `tda.web.run_async` to run each of them in parallel.
+In an analogy to the `InverseDesign` from the previous section, this object will generate a set of `JaxSimulationData` objects under the hood and use `td.web.run_async` to run each of them in parallel.

 After the simulations are run, the combined post-processing function will be applied to the combined data to give the last value, minus any penalties in the shared `DesignRegion`.